rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

 ### Add multiple Exchange mailboxes

-**Warning:** Adding multiple mailboxes will extend the time needed to be able to access a new mailbox as mailbox additions are processed in order
+**Warning:** Adding multiple mailboxes will extend the time needed to be able to access a new mailbox as mailbox additions are processed in order.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com) using your Rackspace Cloud Office admin ID and password.